darkdiesel/wordpress-study/wp-content/plugins/simple-tags/readme.txt

-=== TaxoPress is the WordPress Tag, Category, and Taxonomy Manager ===
+=== WordPress Tag, Category, and Taxonomy Manager - AI Autotagger ===
 Contributors: publishpress, kevinB, stevejburge, andergmartins, olatechpro, ojopaul
-Tags: category, tag, taxonomy, related posts, tag cloud, terms, tagging, navigation, tag manager, tags manager, term manager, terms manager
-Requires at least: 3.3
+Tags: category, tag, taxonomy, categories, tag cloud Requires at least: 3.3
-Tested up to: 5.9
+Tested up to: 6.6
-Stable tag: 3.6.0
+Stable tag: 3.23.0
-Requires PHP: 5.6
+Requires PHP: 7.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-TaxoPress enables you to manage Tags, Categories and all your WordPress taxonomy terms.
+Tags, Categories and WordPress terms are easy with TaxoPress.
+Add a Tag or Category to Pages, manage your WooCommerce Categories and Tags and more.

 == Description ==

 TaxoPress allows you to create and manage Tags, Categories, and all your WordPress taxonomy terms.
 TaxoPress can help with all your WordPress content, from adding Tags and Categories to Pages, to managing WooCommerce Product Categories and bbPress Topic Tags.

+TaxoPress has integrations with AI tools including OpenAI, IBM Watson, Dandelion, LSEG / Refinitiv and more.
+You can use these services to find the best taxonomy terms for your content.

 With TaxoPress, you can organize, optimize, and showcase all your WordPress content: